TPEC 261 / EU Regulation

 Submission, escalation, and payment

-TAP payouts following ANAC adjudication are typically processed within 7 business days.
+TAP payouts following ANAC adjudication are typically processed within a few business days.
 For Article 10 downgrade claims, TAP is legally required to pay within 7 days of the flight.

 05Regulation & Jurisdiction